Mined Diamonds

 Diamond fluorescence is essentially how ultraviolet (UV) light affects a diamond.
 Similar to how whites appear brighter or teeth seem to glow under UV light, diamonds emit visible light when exposed to UV rays.
 On a Diamond Grading Report, fluorescence indicates the strength of this reaction to UV light, an essential component of daylight.

-A Gemological Institute of America (GIA) diamond certificate includes vital details about the diamond’s characteristics: shape (e.g., round, princess), measurements (diameter, depth), carat weight (to two decimal points), colour grade (from D for colourless to Z for light yellow or brown), and clarity grade (from Flawless to Included).
+A grading report typically includes the diamond’s shape (for example, round or princess), precise measurements, carat weight (to two decimal places), colour grade (from D for colourless to Z for light yellow or brown), and clarity grade (from Flawless to Included).
+Together, these form the core identification and quality assessment of the diamond.

 Diamond Knowledge